vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 # Validator performance based rewards

+## Network Parameters
+1. `ethereum_heartbeat_period`: This parameter defines how many ethereum events need to pass (in average) for a validator to have to forward a heartbeat event.
+If it is set to 0, heartbeats are deactivated.
+Valid range is any integer >= 0
+The initial value is 128.

+1. `ethereum_read_heartbeat_period`: This parameter defines how many ethereum events need to pass (in average) for a validator to have to forward a heartbeat event.
+If it is set to 0, heartbeats are deactivated.
+Valid range is any integer >= 0
+The initial value is 128.

+1. `performance_weights` is a vector containing four integer values w0,w1,w2,w3; this parameter defines the weights of the different performance measurements that impact the reward.
+The weight formular (given performance values p1, p2 and p3) is w0*p1*p2*p3 + w1*p1+w2*p2+w3*p3).
+If more performance measurements are added later, this vector is expanded correspondingy.

+Legal values are all floats that sum up to 1.
+The initial value is (0,1,0,0)

 ## Adjusting Validator Rewards Based on Performance

 The Vega chain is a delegated proof-of-stake based chain where validators are rewarded from fees generated or from on-chain treasury.